Summary

 Crying in your sleep often means that your brain is processing unresolved emotions or stress.
 You may have vivid dreams or nightmares that bring out intense emotions.
 Sometimes, nightmares can make you cry, especially during the early stages of sleep.
 Daily emotional stress, such as anxiety or persistent worries, may spill over into your sleep.
-Changes in your sleep environment can also lead to more vivid dreams and emotional reactions.
-This is your mind's way of coping with emotional overload or trauma.
+Changes in your sleep environment can also lead to dreams more vivid and emotional reactions.
+It is your mind's way of coping with emotional overload or trauma.
 To better understand and find coping strategies, consider learning more about these factors.

 Common Causes